dustin-mullaney/Genomic_MGL_CSE583/component_specification.md

 1.3 - Multiple Sequence Alignment
 - Purpose: Because there are 29M discrete protein coding genes between the ~7k genomes in refseq, it is infeasible to cluster all of them in the ESM embedding space.
 For this reason, we will first perform multiple sequence alignment to group genes with similar sequence, to reduce redundancy and bias in the embedding space.
 - Inputs: Gene sequences from 1.2
-- Outputs: Groups of sequences within a certain homology threshold
+- Outputs: Clusters of sequences within a certain homology threshold

-1.4 - ESM embedding + Clustering
+1.4 - ESM embedding
-- Purpose: Provide a low-dimensional representation of gene sequence, structure and function and cluster them into groups based on similarity.
+- Purpose: Provide a low-dimensional representation of gene sequence, structure and function for each cluster from 1.3.
 Clusters will define gene nodes in the graph, and their esm embedding vectors will be the node attributes
 - Inputs: Aligned protein sequences
 - Outputs: List of embedding vectors (one per sequence) provided by ESM model and clusters of those embeddings from a user specified clustering algorithm

+1.5 - Gene-gene graph assembly
+- Purpose:
+- Inputs:
+- Outputs:

+1.6 - Genome-genome graph assembly
+- Purpose:
+- Inputs:
+- Outputs:

-1.5 - Graph Assembly
+1.7 - Full Graph Assembly
-- Purpose: Construct a genomic graph that can be processed by a Torch Geometric (graph neural network library)
+- Purpose: Compile the full heterogeneous graph to be processed by a Torch Geometric (graph neural network library)
-- Inputs: User specified graph type (one of “gene-to-gene” or “genome-to-genome”), dictionary with genomes as keys and lists of genes as values.
-- Outputs: List of node embedding vectors, an adjacency matrix specifying node connections, and tensor of edge embedding vectors (optional)
+- Inputs: Gene-gene graph and attributes, genome-genome graphs and attributes
+- Outputs: heterogeneous graph in pyTorch Geometric compatible format

 # 2. Masked Graph Learning
 ## Subcomponents